robisz1911/lucidfinetuning/README.md

 1. What is LUCID visualization?
 2. What is our research project about?
 3. Datasets/Results.
-4. What kind of tools available.
+4. What kind of processes available.

 ##### Detailed:
 1. Highly recommend to read: